 Department of Pathobiology, Faculty of Veterinary Medicine, Shahid Chamran University of Ahvaz, Ahvaz, Iran

 Department of Clinical Sciences, Faculty of Veterinary Medicine, Shahid Chamran University of Ahvaz, Ahvaz, Iran

-The aim of this study was to determine cytological, histopathological and cytomorphometrical characteristics of endometrium in healthy and endometritic uterus in Water buffalo.
+This study aimed to determine cytological, histopathological and cytomorphometrical characteristics of endometrium in healthy and endometritic uterus in the water buffalo.
 Fifty eight non-pregnant reproductive systems were collected from slaughterhouse.
 Efficiency of three methods of sampling including cotton swab, smear, and aspiration were compared for cytologic study.
-Concurrent histopathologic examination revealed endometritis in 38 uteri including 8 uteri (21%) with mild endometritis, 7 uteri (18/42%) with moderate endometritis, 6 uteri (15/9%) with severe endometritis and 17 uteri (44/73%) with chronic endometritis.
+Concurrent histopathologic examination revealed endometritis in 38 uteri including 8 (21.00%) with mild endometritis, 7 (18.42%) with moderate endometritis, 6 (15.90%) with severe endometritis and 17 (44.73%) with chronic endometritis.
 Cytomorphometrical results showed significant relationship between diameter and area of epithelial nuclei with phases of estrus cycle.
 Neutrophil and lymphocytes densities in swab and aspiration samples were significantly higher in severe endometritis than normal and chronic endometritis samples.
 Similarly, lymphocytes density in smear and aspiration methods was significant between normal and moderates, and also severe and chronic endometritis.
-Cytomorphometric analysis of epithelial nuclei characteristics (diameter and area) in buffalo were performed for the first time and it can be valuable to identify estrus cycle in this species.
+Cytomorphometric analysis of epithelial nuclei characteristics (diameter and area) in buffalo were performed for the first time and it could be valuable to identify estrus cycle in this species.
 Aspiration had the most efficiency to identify endometritis in comparison with other methods.